-A WARNING Crushing Weight, if moved or operated in an unsafe manner this equipment can crush operators or bystanders.
+WARNING: Crushing Weight, if moved or operated in an unsafe manner, this equipment can crush operators or bystanders.

 Refer to the equipment information (Chapter 2) to identify and operate the controls of the unit.
 Carefully tram the drill rack off the trailer and to the bore entry location.
 Maintain control of the drill rack at all times.
+If the trailer is damp or wet the drill will have the possibility of sliding out of control.